kubernetes-sigs/cluster-api/docs/proposals/20250513-chained-and-efficient-upgrades-for-clusters-with-managed-topologies.md

 ## Upgrade Strategy

-No particular upgrade considerations are required, this feature will available to users upgrading to Cluster API v1.11.
+No particular upgrade considerations are required, this feature will be available to users upgrading to Cluster API v1.11.

 However, it is required to enhance ClusterClasses with the information required to compute upgrade plans,